 As a marketing partner for medical practices, it’s crucial for us to stay ahead of the curve when it comes to the latest technology.
 However, it’s not just marketing technologies that have caused seismic changes.

-In recent years we’ve witnessed a variety of changes occurring in the operations of practices thanks to softwares that streamline processes.
+In recent years we’ve witnessed a variety of changes occurring in the operations of practices thanks to software that streamline processes.
 Of these changes, there’s one area of particular importance that stands out — the patient experience.

 While we’ve talked a lot about telehealth/telemedicine this year — which was by far the most notable trend of 2020 — the use of technology and software in other areas of the practice is also surging.
 As a result, we’re seeing vast improvements in the patient experience that go beyond telehealth.
 Here are a few: